gilbox/vizone/README.md

 demo
 ====

-Once you have the plugin installed you can play with a [contrived live demo](http://gilbox.github.io/vizone/demo-gauntlet/).
+- Once you have the plugin installed you can play with a [contrived live demo](http://gilbox.github.io/vizone/demo-gauntlet/).
+- Or a [real-worldy demo](http://gilbox.github.io/vizone/demo) (console-logged links in this demo don't work properly)

+**Note:** The demo will probably error out the first or second time you try loading it with the vizone devtool open.
+If that happens, just click the browser's reload button.
+(Sorry it's still pretty experimental)

 usage: chrome extension
 =======================